gabbyangeloro/Pyscapes/README.md

-## pylandscapes: Persistence landscapes in python
+## pyscapes: Persistence landscapes in python

 This packages implements persistence landscapes in a user-friendly fashion in python.
 Persistence landscapes are a vectorization scheme for